offbynull/offbynull.github.io/docs/data/learn/Bioinformatics/input/input.md

 Given an additive distance matrix, there exists a unique simple tree that fits that matrix.
 Compute the limb length of any leaf node in that simple tree just from the additive distance matrix.
 That is, the distances between leaf nodes provide enough information to derive the limb lengths for any / all leaf nodes.

-**WHY**: Deriving limb lengths from just the additive distance matrix is required by the algorithm that constructs the unique simple tree for that additive distance matrix.
+**WHY**: This is a fundamental operation in additive phylogeny, an algorithm that constructs the unique simple tree for an additive distance matrix.

 **ALGORITHM**: